Model pricing

 | ”My name is Adam, and I’m checking how many tokens are needed to write this text.
 Does Polish actually require more tokens than English?“ | 27 |

-It’s also a good occasion to debunk a myth that spread in Polish media in early 2025.
+This is also a good place to debunk a myth that spread in Polish media in early 2025.
 Several articles claimed that Polish is the “best language for AI”, citing a real paper: One ruler to measure them all: Benchmarking multilingual long-context language models Alveera Ahsan et al..
 2025-03-03.
 Marzena Karpińska from Microsoft, a co-author of the paper, addressed this directly:

 No. We didn’t study that at all.
 We created a tool for diagnosing language models, checking how well they are able to extract information from very long texts.